Quick presentation#

 • Flexible.
 You have total control over the frames of the video and audio, and creating your own effects is easy as Py.

-For the limitations: MoviePy cannot (yet) stream videos (read from a webcam, or render a video live on a distant machine), and is not really designed for video processing involving many successive frames of a movie (like video stabilization, you’ll need another software for that).
-You can also have memory problems if you use many video, audio, and image sources at the same time (>100), but this will be fixed in future versions.
+Limitations: - MoviePy cannot stream videos (e.g. reading from a webcam, or rendering a video live on a distant machine). - MoviePy is not really designed for video processing involving many successive frames of a movie (e.g. video stabilization - there is other software better suited for that). - You can also have memory problems if you use many video, audio, and image sources at the same time (>100).

 Example code#